DrxyYT/Wii-Moding-Pack/README.md

 In My Homebrew app pack contains some apps you need and it includes the Mail-Patcher.
 The app won't work if don't have the wad files (The sd card is not needed. it Makes a folder called "Copy-To-SD')
 Follow the steps here https://wii.guide/riiconnect24.html

-Files for the patcher will be here:
+Files for the patcher will be here: https://github.com/DrxyYT/Wii-Moding-Pack/releases/tag/v1.0

+Enjoy the Wii Homebrew Community!